IntEL4CoRo/jupyter-ros2/README.md

 ### Start a ROS2 environment locally

-To connect to real robots or run computate intense robot simulators, you need to run docker containter on your local machine.
+To connect to real robots or run computate intense robot simulators, you need to run docker container on your local machine.
-A ready-to-run docker image `intel4coro/jupyter-ros2:jazzy-py3.11` is pushed to [DockerHub](https://hub.docker.com/r/intel4coro/jupyter-ros2/tags).
+A ready-to-run docker image `intel4coro/jupyter-ros2:jazzy-py3.12` is pushed to [DockerHub](https://hub.docker.com/r/intel4coro/jupyter-ros2/tags).

 #### Prerequisites